frankyeh/DSI-Studio-Website/doc/cli_atk.md

   - `--tip_iteration`

 - **Length Constraints**:
-  Parameters like `--min_length` and `--max_length` are not supported, as length constraints are automatically determined from the atlas.
+  Parameters such as `--min_length` and `--max_length` are not used because AutoTrack derives tract-length constraints from the atlas.

-- **Post-Tracking Routines**: The following parameters are also supported:
+- **Post-Tracking Routines**:
   - `--connectivity`
   - `--export`

+## AutoTrack guidance

+Standard named AutoTrack entries already include atlas-defined anatomical constraints.
+Do not add extra ROI, ROA, End, Seed, NotEnd, Limiting, or Terminative regions by default; add an additional region only when a specific anatomical question requires it.

+Topology-informed pruning (TIP) is intended for a coherent bundle rather than generic whole-brain cleanup.
+When a named bundle reaches roughly **5,000–10,000 or more tracts before pruning**, **3–4 TIP iterations** are a practical starting point.
+If the bundle is too sparse, inspect acquisition, reconstruction, tracking yield, and tolerance before applying aggressive pruning.

+Streamline count reflects tractography sampling.
+It is not an axon count or a direct measure of biological connection strength.